twnzl/nanium/README.md

 ### Binary data

 Regardless of which serializer you use, binary data is always treated specially.
-If you define the result type of a service as ArrayBuffer, the data is not serialized or deserialized, but transported to the client as it is.
+If you define the result type of a service as ArrayBuffer or NaniumBuffer, the data is not serialized or deserialized, but transported to the client as it is.

 ```ts
 // contract